What is a point of sale system?

-Omnichannel shopping experiences start with having an easy-to-browse, transactional online store that enables them to research products.
+Omnichannel shopping experiences start with having an easy-to-browse, transactional online store that enables customers to research products.
 It ends with having an equally convenient in-store experience.

-As a result, an increasing number of retailers adapted to their clientele’s behavior by choosing a mobile POS system that allowed them to run both a brick-and-mortar and eCommerce store from the same platform.
+As a result, an increasing number of retailers have adapted to their clientele’s behavior by choosing a mobile POS system that allows them to run both a brick-and-mortar and ecommerce store from the same platform.

 This enables retailers to look up whether or not they have a product in their inventory, verify their inventory levels at multiple store locations, create special orders on the spot and offer either in-store pickup or direct shipping.

 As consumer technology evolves and consumer behaviors change, mobile POS systems are increasingly focusing on evolving their omnichannel selling capabilities and blurring the lines between online and in-store retail.